esamaaninka/blank.netcore/README.md

-just for testing azure pipelines
+just for testing azure pipelines.

+Triggering from push successfully triggered azure build, now checking whether deployment will be triggered as well.